suffolklibraries/sljekyll/research-and-reference/ask-a-librarian/confirmation/index.md

 <div class="measure">

   <p>We will take a look at your question and get to work on it.
-Then we will email you a response within two working days. <a class="blue" href="/research-and-reference/ask-a-librarian/">Ask another question</a>.</p>
+Then we will email you a response within 3-5 working days, depending on how complex your query is. <a class="blue" href="/research-and-reference/ask-a-librarian/">Ask another question</a>.</p>

 </div>